 What causes neuropathy?

 There are many known causes of neuropathy, including:

-- diseases like diabetes, Guillain-Barre syndrome and AIDS
+- Guillain-Barre syndrome

-- long term alcohol abuse
+- long-term alcohol abuse

-- chemotherapy and radiation
+- chemotherapy and radiotherapy

 - vitamin deficiencies

-- some medications
+- some medicines

-- pressure on a nerve.
+- pressure on a nerve

 Sometimes, a cause can’t be found.